 The holy spiritual urgency is driven by the concern that much loss is incurred by someone who does not know Jesus.
-The Gospel of Jesus must not be delayed for a minute; it must be proclaimed now, without waiting for favourable circumstances.
+Therefore, the Gospel of Jesus must not be delayed for a minute; it must be proclaimed now without waiting for favorable circumstances.

 But at the same time, he is also a true God.
 We hear the voice of God the Father confirming this.

 Whoever receives Jesus must be prepared to be led by the Holy Spirit through green pastures and along paths that lead through the wilderness, just as Jesus was led.

 The wilderness means confrontation with the beasts of the desert and even with Satan himself.
 It means challenges, trials, and temptation to draw you away from your faith.
 There is no following Christ without risks.

 Such trials are necessary for you to be purified.

 But the wilderness is also a place of peace and quiet.
 The wilderness is a place of encounter with God.
 Above all, the desert is in our lives.

 At first glance, the wilderness seems to be a scary, dangerous and dead place.
 It seems impossible to experience God’s love if life is full of difficulties and trials.
 A person may feel that they are left all alone.
 But this is not true.

 In such deserts, the springs of the Living Water are most abundant.
 One has only to look for them and drink when one finds them.